 Steamed red bean buns are a common menu item at Chinese dim sum restaurants and one of my favourites.
 They’re actually really easy to make too.
 For this recipe, the dough is actually really simple: water, yeast, flour and sweetener.
 I’m using sweetened condensed milk as I find it gives these buns a milky aroma and I just like the flavour better than just using regular sugar.
-Click here to jump to the printable recipe.

 The Chinese word for Red Bean Buns is 豆沙包 (Dou Sha Bao).
 It literally means bean paste bun.